ndrewtl/airspace-jekyll/_posts/2017-11-23-tutorials.md

 __Next we will learn how to write, format and publish coding tutorials.__

 We write our tutorials in Markdown.
 Markdown is a language with plain text formatting syntax.
-Github and Markdown work very well together, and we use Markdown because we can turn a Markdown file into a website hosted on Github in a minute or so!
-Because of the syntax formatting, Markdown is a great way to display code - the code appears in chunks and stands out from the rest of the text.
+Github and Markdown work very well together and we use Markdown because we can turn a Markdown file into a website hosted on Github in a minute or so!
+Because of the syntax formatting, Markdown is a great way to display code: the code appears in chunks and stands out from the rest of the text.
 All of the Coding Club tutorials are written in Markdown.

 We use the Atom text editor, which is a user-friendly text editor and easy on the eyes.
 You can use another text editor, like Brackets or TextEdit on a Mac and Notepad on a Windows computer if you prefer, the principle is the same.
 A plain text editor is a programme, which allow you to create, save and edit various types of text files, like `.txt` and in our case, Markdown (`.md`) files.
 So for example, `Microsoft Word` is a text editor, but not a plain one.
-In the "fancier" plain text editors, you get "syntax" highlighting - different types of text, like code and links, are colour coded, so they are easier to spot.
+In the "fancier" plain text editors, you get "syntax" highlighting: different types of text, like code and links, are colour coded so they are easier to spot.

 __You can <a href="https://atom.io/" target="_blank">download Atom here, if you wish.</a>__